-Prof Loh was lead consultant for information technology manpower as well research and development manpower studies commissioned by the Singapore government.
-He was chief facilitator for Singapore's National Technology Plan.
-Prof Loh also consulted for Fortune 500 companies and international organizations in technology policy.
+Prof Loh was lead consultant for information technology as well as research and development manpower studies commissioned by the Singapore government.
+He was chief facilitator for Singapore's National Technology Plan and served on the Think Tank on Science and Technology.
+Prof Loh also consulted for Fortune 500 companies and international organizations in strategic management and technology policy.